FSSC 22000

 Answer

-The new protocol requires that at least one of the surveillance audits be unannounced.
-The company may decide that the two surveillance audits are unannounced.
+Protocol 6, like 5.1, also requires at least one of the surveillance audits to be unannounced.
+The company may decide that both surveillance audits should be unannounced.

 Was this answer helpful?